zusam/zusam_ynh/README.md

 *This package allow you to install Zusam quickly and simply on a YunoHost server.
 If you don't have YunoHost, please see [here](https://yunohost.org/#/install) to know how to install and enjoy it.*

+## :warning: This is an alpha release.
+Things are not working properly.
+Use at your own risk.

 ## Overview
 Zusam (/tsuˈzam/) is a free and open-source way to self-host private forums for groups of friends.
 Composed of a server written in PHP exposing a REST API and a lightweight webapp, Zusam is extensible and easy to install.
 The goal is to make a stable, extensible, lightweight and user-friendly way to self-host private social groups.